Current Code: 0.88

 - Plunging the ball so it lands in either Dead End lane will award 250k increasing by 25k each time a successful Skill Shot is made.

-- Plunging the ball so it lands into the Back Door will award 1 million (increasing by 100k each time a successful Skill Shot is made) and instantly qualify a Haunt at the house entrance.
+- Plunging the ball so it lands into the Back Door will award 1 million (increasing by 250k each time a successful Skill Shot is made) and instantly qualify a Haunt at the house entrance.
 If a Haunt has already been qualified, making this Skill Shot will immediately start it.
+If the Back Door Skill Shot is made during a Haunt, it will qualify the next Haunt for you instantly after the current Haunt has ended.

 Lyman has truly outdone himself this time, with a ton of unique modes all based on some of the corniest, silliest, and all around worst horror movies ever made.
 The characters from these movies are causing havoc in Elvira’s house and it’s up to you to get them back to their respective movie.
 Each mode has a unique introduction from the Mistress of the Dark herself and some really good atmosphere, too.

 Start a Haunt by shooting the House Entrance enough times; when it’s RGB light is flashing purple, the next shot to the House will begin the Haunt.
-The windows of the House correspond to the Haunts and you can use the right flipper to change which room you want to enter.
-You’ll also be able to access some exclusive bonus Haunts if you’ve obtained a Skeleton Key from the Trunk.
-(Which window corresponds to which Haunt?)
+The windows of the House correspond to the Haunts and you can use either flipper to change which room you want to enter (see below).
+Once you’ve obtained a Skeleton Key from the Trunk, you will be able to access “locked” Haunts which were not previously available.

 The base value of Haunts increases each time one is successfully completed; during the first Haunt of a game, the lit shots will be worth 500k.
 This value increments by 100k for each completed Haunt.
 Each Haunt also has a completion value, which starts at 2 million and increments by 250k for each completed Haunt.